KQM-git/GINews/readme.md

 ● After the event starts, Travelers can go to Prince at The Cat's Tail to select stages to challenge.

-● This event includes 4 stages and each stage has its distinctive challenge rules.
+● This event includes 4 stages and some stages will have special victory and defeat conditions.
+Each stage also has specific rules related to the victory and defeat conditions.

-● Defeat opponents within these stages to accrue score.
-Defeat as many opponents as possible within the Round limit to score more points.
+● Fully utilize the special rules and avoid the conditions for defeat to complete these stage challenges.

-● After completing the challenge, points will be obtained based on the number of opponents defeated.
-Achieving the required scores will allow Travelers to claim the corresponding rewards.
+● Complete stage challenges to obtain the corresponding rewards.

 -----